Open menu

 Real Time CGM (rtCGM)

-• Recievers and apps can be programmed to alarm when glucose levels reach certain limits or change too quickly.
+• Apps alarm when glucose levels reach certain limits or change too quickly.
 Fingerstick testing is needed to calibrate rtCGMs at least twice daily and at other time

 Benefits & Challenges (Brief)